LandRegistry/migration-emitter/README.md

 The entries can then be grouped together based upon user need i.e provisions, easements, restrictions etc...

-Therefore the title template should look like this:
+Therefore, with the addition of the extent section, the title template should look like this:

 <pre>

   {

     "title_number" : "TEST_AB1234567",

-    "proprietorship" : an entry,
-    "property_description" : an entry,
-    "price_paid" : an entry,
-    "provisions" : [array of entries],
-    "easements" : [array of entries],
-    "restrictive_covenants" : [array of entries],
-    "restrictions" : [array of entries],
-    "bankruptcy" : [array of entries],

     "extent": {
         "type": "Feature",